Dapontes-Noar/flutter-core-clean-mvvm/README.md

 - **shared/**: Provides reusable UI components, theming, and type definitions.
 - **routes/**: Centralizes route definitions for navigation.

-This structure supports modulsarity, scalability, and maintainability, following Clean Architecture and MVVM principles for Flutter development.
+This structure supports modularity, scalability, and maintainability, following Clean Architecture and MVVM principles for Flutter development.

 ## Starting the project
 1. Clone the repository